tensorflow/minigo/README.md

 the dependencies:

 ```
-pip3 install -r requirements.txt
+pip3 install -r requirements-gpu.txt
 ```

-The `requirements.txt` file assumes you'll use a GPU; if you wish to run on GPU you must install CUDA 8.0 or later (see TensorFlow documentation).
+The `requirements-gpu.txt` file assumes you'll use a GPU; if you wish to run on GPU you must install CUDA 8.0 or later (see TensorFlow documentation).

 If you don't want to run on GPU or don't have one, you can downgrade: